Biology and political orientation: Physiology

-People with right-wing views had greater skin conductance response, indicating greater sympathetic nervous system response, to threatening images than those with left-wing views in one study.
-There was no difference for positive or neutral images.
-Holding right-wing views was also associated with a stronger startle reflex as measured by strength of eyeblink in response to unexpected noise.
-Subsequent studies with substantially greater statistical power have failed to replicate these effects.
+Oxley et al. (2008) found that people with right-wing views had greater skin conductance response, indicating greater sympathetic nervous system response, to threatening images than those with left-wing views.
+However, subsequent studies with substantially greater statistical power failed to replicate these findings.

 In an fMRI study published in Social Neuroscience, three different patterns of brain activation were found to correlate with individualism, conservatism, and radicalism.
 In general, fMRI responses in several portions of the brain have been linked to viewing of the faces of well-known politicians.
 Others believe that determining political affiliation from fMRI data is overreaching.

 Genetic studies

 Heritability

 Heritability compares differences in genetic factors in individuals to the total variance of observable characteristics ("phenotypes") in a population, to determine the heritability coefficient.
 Factors including genetics, environment and random chance can all contribute to the variation in individuals' phenotypes.

 The use of twin studies assumes the elimination of non-genetic differences by finding the statistical differences between monozygotic (identical) twins, which have almost the same genes, and dizygotic (fraternal) twins.
 The similarity of the environment in which twins are reared has been questioned.

-A twin study in 2005 by Alford et al examined the attitudes regarding 28 different political issues such as capitalism, unions, X-rated movies, abortion, school prayer, divorce, property taxes, and the draft.
+A twin study in 2005 by Alford et al. examined the attitudes regarding 28 different political issues such as capitalism, unions, X-rated movies, abortion, school prayer, divorce, property taxes, and the draft.
 Twins were asked if they agreed or disagreed or were uncertain about each issue.
 Genetic factors accounted for 53% of the variance of an overall score.
 However, self-identification as Republican and Democrat had a much lower heritability of 14%.
 It is worthwhile to note that identical twins correlated in opinion at a rate of 0.66 while fraternal twins correlated in opinion by 0.44.
 This likely occurs because identical twins share 100% of their DNA while fraternal twins share on average only 50% of their DNA.
-However, Jonathan Kaplan argued that the role of individual genes is often extremely small due to many human physical traits being polygenic and may be overstated, observing that the study by Alford et al made a case for the role of the 5-HTTLPR region being involved in numerous psychological and personality traits, yet Border et al (2019) found that multiple associations with 5-HTTLPR were spurious and underpowered.
+However, Jonathan Kaplan argued that the role of individual genes is often extremely small due to many human physical traits being polygenic and may be overstated, observing that the study by Alford et al. made a case for the role of the 5-HTTLPR region being involved in numerous psychological and personality traits, yet Border et al. (2019) found that multiple associations with 5-HTTLPR were spurious and underpowered.

 Jost et al. wrote in a 2011 review that "Many studies involving quite diverse samples and methods suggest that political and religious views reflect a reasonably strong genetic basis, but this does not mean that ideological proclivities are unaffected by personal experiences or environmental factors."